 One of the pioneering Puerto Rican rappers, Residente has always been viewed as one of the greatest Latin hip hop artists of all-time.
 The thought provoking Residente has always been a representation for the people and for his heritage and culture, since beginning with the group Calle 13.
 While making features and numerous guest appearances, the solo artist Residente began his journey in 2017 with his first official single “Somos Anormales.”

 11. Jon Z

-Over the years, Jamby El Favo has become one of the top rappers through hits “Ven,” “En Disney,” “Hoy,” “Cuernú,” and “La Carta.”
+Over the years, Jamby El Favo has become one of the top rappers from Puerto Rico through the hits of “Ven,” “En Disney,” “Hoy,” “Cuernú,” and “La Carta.”
 A one of a kind artist, Jamby El Favo persona and imagery is miles apart from most artists, creating his own lane pushing through the heavy traffic of Latin hip hop artists.